eliabieri/wg_display/project_report.md

 ![frontend](hand_dashboard.png)

 The configuration frontend being accessed on an iPhone.
-The responsive design ensures that the application is usable all screen sizes.
+The responsive design ensures that the application is usable on all screen sizes.

 <div class="page"/>

 ### Display renderer

 The `renderer` module is responsible for rendering the display output using [cursive](https://github.com/gyscos/cursive) which is a crate for building terminal-based user interfaces (TUIs).
 This approach was chosen because the visual appearance of the display should have a terminal-like look and feel and be minimalistic.
 There was no goal of building a fancy UI with animations and transitions but the display was supposed to have it's own "visual character".

-The output consists of a number of widgets.
-`Widget` is the term used by this project to describe the individual units of information displayed on the screen.
-Widgets have a name and a corresponding value, that is updated dynamically.
+The output consists of a number of widgets. `Widget` is the term used by this project to describe the individual units of information displayed on the screen.
+Widgets have a name and a corresponding value, which is updated dynamically.

 ```rust
 pub trait Widget {